On plane quartics with a Galois invariant Steiner hexad: Conic bundles with prescribed Galois operation II-- The monodromy

 Let~us consider $C_{F,c}$~first.
-Having~equipped the 28 bitangents of~$C_{F,c}$ with any marking (cf.~Remark~\ref{mark}.i)), the operation of~$\Gal(l/k)$ on the distinguished Steiner hexad agrees with the desired one only up to an inner automorphism $\varphi$ of~$S_2 \wr S_6$.
+Having~equipped the 28 bitangents of~$C_{F,c}$ with any numbering distinguishing the Steiner hexad~$\Hb^+$, the operation of~$\Gal(l/k)$ on~$\Hb^+$ agrees with the desired one up to an inner automorphism $\varphi$ of~$S_2 \wr S_6$.
 This~might be the conjugation with an even element.
-In~this case, $\varphi$~extends to an inner automorphism of the whole of~$G$, which completes the argument, as discussed in~Remark~\ref{mark}.ii).
+In~this case, $\varphi$~extends to an inner automorphism of the whole of~$G$, which completes the argument, as discussed in~Remark~\ref{mark}.i).
 Otherwise,~Proposition~\ref{conj} shows that $C_{F,-c}$ has all the properties~required. } \eop \end{theo}

 \begin{rem}[The case that $k$ is a number field]

 Let~$k$ be a number field and $g$ a subgroup of $G \cong \Sp_6(\bbF_{\!2})$ that is contained in~$U_{63}$.
 Then there exists a nonsingular quartic curve~$C$ over~$k$ such that the natural permutation~representation